usagov/usagov-2021/bin/snapshot-backups/README-DR.md

 ## 2. Snapshot backup using helper (creates tag from Branch, Space, Suffix.
 Then runs command)

-### See *bin/deploy/includes*, specifically the functions *assertSpace, assertBranch, spaceCCIContainerTag* and *createAssertedBackupTag* for details of how the *stw* (snapshoot tool wrapper) script assembles the backup tag, and asserts that the currect branch and space match the arguments provided to *stw*
+### See *bin/deploy/includes*, specifically the functions *assertSpace,  spaceCCIContainerTag* and *createSpaceAssertedBackupTag* for details of how the *stw* (snapshoot tool wrapper) script assembles the backup tag, and asserts that the currect space matches the arguments provided to *stw*

 ### Static site backup
         export echo=echo